 One other potential benefit is that personal cards count towards your credit score, so having the card and making payments on-time could help your credit score, build your average age of accounts, etc.

 Benefits of the Hilton Honors American Express Business Card

 - A second anniversary weekend night reward when you spend $60,000 on the card in a calendar year (the personal card only offers a maximum of one of these rewards per year)

 - 6x points on wireless telephone services purchased directly from US service providers, and on US shipping, on flights booked directly with airlines or with Amex Travel, and on car rentals booked directly from select car rental companies

 - Access to Amex’s “Do More Business” program, offering significant savings with select retailers

 Redeem your weekend night reward at lots of great properties, like the Waldorf Astoria Park City

-Both the Hilton Honors American Express Business Card and Hilton Honors Ascend Card are solid mid-range cards.
+Both the Hilton Honors American Express Business Card and Hilton Honors Ascend Card from American Express are solid mid-range cards.
 The cards do have a lot of overlapping benefits, so some might not find it to be worthwhile to hold onto both cards.

 While the differences between the cards aren’t huge, generally I think the business version of the card has some reasonably valuable incremental benefits, including access to the “Do More Business” program, the opportunity to earn a second weekend night reward every year, and more bonus categories.